Skip to main content

 (a) Substantial and material interference with the ability of students, faculty, and staff to engage in university activities and operations, including teaching, learning, studying, research, academic, extracurricular and student life, administrative, and other supporting activities;

-(b) Substantial hindering or impeding of pedestrian traffic, including by blocking building doors, hallways, stairs, escalators, and lobbies.
+(b) Substantial hindering or impeding of pedestrian traffic, including by blocking building doors, hallways, stairs, escalators, patios, and lobbies.

 (c) Substantial and material interference with a scheduled event or activity conducted in university spaces, including expressive activities permitted under this policy.